Annuities

 For example, let’s consider the 2008 financial crisis when the market plummeted by 49%.
 If you held an Index Annuity during that period, you would be grateful to the agent who sold it to you since you wouldn’t have suffered any losses like many of your friends who invested directly in the market.
 Your return for that year would be the floor rate.
 While you might not gain from your investment, you are assured of avoiding losses.

 Insurance companies are exposing themselves to the risk.
-Whatever losses they have in the bad years, they have to make up in the good years by adding to their bottom line the difference between the indexes return rate and the cap rate
+Whatever losses they have in the bad years, they have to make up for in the good years by adding the difference between the index return rate and the cap rate to their bottom line.

 On the other hand, the cap rate limits your investment’s rate of return when the market experiences significant growth.
 Typically ranging between 12% to 15%, the cap rate determines the maximum return your investment can achieve.
 For instance, if the index gains 18%, but your cap rate is set at 14%, your rate of return for that period will be capped at 14% rather than the full 18%.